 This tool would work well as an informative sidekick to more comprehensive network performance monitoring software.
 In those instances, it can help a network administrator zoom in on VoIP traffic if some issues arrive with elements of your network infrastructure.
 The SolarWinds Call Detail Record Tracker installs on Windows Server and is available for download as a free tool.

-PRTG Network Monitor is a network monitoring tool that offers a VoIP monitoring experience with free QOS and IP SLA monitoring.
-QoS monitoring with PRTG Network Monitor takes place with the PRTG Round Trip Sensor which measures latency, jitter, packet loss, duplicate packets, and Mean Opinion Score.
+PRTG Network Monitor is a network monitoring tool that offers a VoIP monitoring experience with free QoS and IP SLA monitoring.
+QoS monitoring with PRTG Network Monitor takes place with the PRTG Round Trip Sensor which measures latency, jitter, packet loss, duplicate IP packets, and Mean Opinion Score.
 Likewise there is a Cisco IP SLA Sensor for monitoring Cisco device data.

 The wider monitoring experience is completely personalizable according to your requirements.
 The dashboard can be personalized to include widgets and metrics of your choosing.
 You have complete control over the data that you see on the dashboard.
 For VoIP monitoring we recommend that you use the PRTG Round Trip Sensor to give you a snapshot of your VoIP call performance when you log in.

 The performance of your VoIP calls doesn’t need to be tracked manually all the time either.
-Instead, you can use the notifications system to keep you updated when VoIP calls experience poor quality.
+Instead, you can use the notifications system to keep you updated when VoIP calls experience poor voice quality.
 PRTG Network Monitor sends notifications by email, SMS, and push notifications.
 These are great because they ensure that you know the moment VoIP calls decline in quality.

 PRTG Network Monitor is available as a free and a paid tool.
 You can use the PRTG Round Trip Sensor and the Cisco IP SLA Sensor completely free of charge.
 However, if you want to monitor a network with more sensors then you can purchase anywhere from 500 sensors for $1,384 (£1,057) and $13,226 (£10,104) for unlimited sensors.
-You can download the free trial.
+You can download the 30-day free trial.

 ThousandEyes is a network monitoring platform that doubles up as one of the best VoIP monitoring tools on the market.
 ThousandEyes correlates VoIP performance with the core performance metrics like latency, packet loss, and jitter.
 These are the basic indicators for seeing how well VoIP services are functioning.

 One of the things that makes ThousandEyes special is that you can simulate VoIP calls between agents and offices.
-This allows you to put your VoIP service to the test.
+This allows you to put your VoIP service provider to the test.
 There is also a voice test feature, which allows you to test for SIP connectivity before you initiate a TRP call.

 The ThousandEyes platform has been designed with troubleshooting firmly in mind.
 For instance, you can track infrastructure faults down to link and interface with SIP and RTP network paths.

 ThousandEyes operates a pricing model based on annual subscription.
 The pricing structure is customizable based on a number of factors like test units, endpoints, and devices.
-You need to contact the sales team in order to receive a complete quote.
+You need to contact the sales team to receive a complete quote.
 If you’d like to contact the ThousandEyes sales team then you can do so here.